abitdodgy/cfw-usermanager/README.md

 ColdFusion on Wheels User Manager Demo
 ======================================

-User Manager is a demo app for ColdFusion on Wheels.
-It's meant to be a toolkit for learning or kickstarting a project that requires session management and authorization functionality.
+CFW User Manager is a demo app for ColdFusion on Wheels.
+It's meant to be a toolkit for learning or kickstarting a project that requires basic session management and authorization, as well as basic CRUD.

-Current Version 2.2.0
+Current Version 2.3.0
 ---------------------

 Current version includes the following functionality:

-* Registration;
+* User registration
-* Authentication;
+* Authentication and authorization
-* CRUD functionality for User model;
+* Basic CRUD for User model
-* Password hashing and salting using bCrypt;
+* Password hashing and salting using bCrypt
-* Expiring password resets with confirmation e-mail;
+* Expiring password resets
-* Email confirmation;
+* Email confirmation
-* Admin authorization;
-* Admin CRUD for managing users.
+* Basic admin CRUD
 * Friendly redirects

 Change Log
 ----------

+**Version 2.3.0**
+* Added some flash messages to `redirectIfLoggedIn()` and `isAuthorized()` methods.
+* Simplified authentication logic in the sessions controller.
+* Changed bCyrpt object creation to dynamically detect server type.
+Suggested by [James Harvey](https://github.com/webdevsourcerer).
+* Removed `IsapiRewrite4.ini` and `web.config` to reduce clutter.
+If you use IIS, you may want to add either one depending on your version.
+Grab them from CFWheels repo.
+* Fixed typo in `Users.cfc` filters arguments.
+[Adam Chapman](https://github.com/chapmandu)

+**Version 2.2.0**

 The following are the most recent changes.
 For a full list of changes, please see the [change log](https://github.com/abitdodgy/cfw-usermanager/wiki/Change-Log)

 This version requires a new SQL file (included).
 The following changes have been made:

-**Version 2.2.0**
 * Added a new RESTful Confirmations.cfc controller for confirming email addresses.
 * Added two columns in the schema: boolean confirmed, and varchar confirmation token.
 * Added new SQL file.